FhenixProtocol/fhenix-docs/docs/devdocs/Tools and Utilities/Fhenix-Remix-Plugin.md

 #### Using the Plugin

 After deploying a contract (the plugin is only aware of contracts that are deployed while it is active), MetaMask will request that you sign a message.
-This message is a permit that allowing you to interact with the contract from the plugin.
+This message is a permit that allows you to interact with the contract from the plugin.
 After the message is signed, the contract will be saved to the list.

 ![](/img/interact-info-1.webp)